 Broker Reports and Insights

 Many investors rely on broker reports and recommendations to guide their investment decisions.
-So before choosing your own broker, check their website to see what kind of materials they offer.
+So before choosing from among different brokers, check their websites to see what kind of materials they offer.
 For instance, Merrill makes it obvious to website visitors that they provide investment and retirement guidance to their clients.

 These are the basics that you should consider before choosing your broker.